Year 30: Have I Arrived?

 Godly Wisdom: What I’m doing right now is valuable

 Whatever you are doing right now is valuable.
 (Unless you are being super lazy.
-Laziness isn’t good––just check out Proverbs.
-If you are being a sluggard, however, there’s probably a root reason, so look for the root, don’t just treat the symptoms.)
+Laziness isn’t good, just check out Proverbs.
+If you are being a sluggard, however, there’s probably a root reason for it, so look for the root, don’t just treat the symptoms.)

 We all (hopefully) know that what we do isn’t the only valuable part of our existence.
 Relationships are important.
 The laughter, brightness, or stability your presence brings to a room, to a family, to a community is so important.
 But we were all born with a desire to do something that matters.
 Not just be loved, not just have a beautiful aura, but to accomplish something.